Kishore0752/AI_driven_personal_assistance/README.md

 4. **Install Tesseract OCR:**

    - Download and install [Tesseract OCR](https://github.com/tesseract-ocr/tesseract).
-   - Verify or update the `pytesseract.pytesseract.tesseract_cmd` path in the code (see [main.py](c:\Users\MR\OneDrive\Desktop\AI_assistant\main.py)) to match your Tesseract installation.
+   - Update the Tesseract command path in [main.py](c:\Users\MR\OneDrive\Desktop\AI_assistant\main.py) if necessary:
+     ```python
+     pytesseract.pytesseract.tesseract_cmd = r"C:\Program Files\Tesseract-OCR\tesseract.exe"
+     ```

 ## Usage

-Start the application by running:
+Launch the application using Streamlit:

 ```sh
 streamlit run main.py
 ```

-Then, choose an action from the interface:
-- **💬 Text Chat:** Type your query into the text input and press "Send 📤" to receive a response.
+Once running, you can:

+- **Chat:** Use the text input form for a conversation or click “Send” to see AI responses.
-- **🎤 Voice Chat:** Click "🎤 Start Listening" to record your question.
-The application processes your speech and presents the response.
+- **Voice Chat:** Start a voice session by clicking “Start Voice Chat” for speech recognition and response.
-- **📸 Extract Text from Image:** Upload an image.
-Use the "🔍 Extract Text" button to perform OCR.
-You can also ask follow-up questions about the extracted text.

-## Files Included for Deployment
+- **OCR + Chat:** Upload an image (or PDF) to extract text, then have the assistant summarize or analyze the extracted content.
+- **Data Management:** Export your chat history as JSON or clear the conversation using the sidebar options.
+- **Favorites:** Save favorite responses and quickly review them in the “Favorites” section.

+## Project Structure

-- **main.py:** The main application source code containing the implementation of chat, voice recognition, and OCR functionalities.
+- **main.py:** The main application source code with the implementation of chat, voice recognition, OCR, TTS, export, and favorites.
-- **requirements.txt:** Lists all the dependencies required.
+- **requirements.txt:** Lists all Python dependencies required by the application.
-- **Readme.md:** Documentation for the project.
-- **.gitignore:** Configured to exclude environment files and temporary files.
+- **.gitignore:** Configured to exclude sensitive files and temporary/development files.
-- **(Optional) .env.example:** Consider adding this file as a guideline for required environment variables (do not include sensitive data).

-## Files Excluded from Deployment
-- **.env:** Actual environment file with sensitive data is excluded.
-Ensure it is listed in the [`.gitignore`](c:\Users\MR\OneDrive\Desktop\AI_assistant\.gitignore).
-- **Temporary/Debug Files:** Any caching, log, or Postman instruction files (configured within .gitignore) are not deployed.
+- **Readme.md:** This documentation file.

 ## Dependencies
-Key libraries and tools for this project:

 - [Streamlit](https://streamlit.io/)
 - [Pytesseract](https://pypi.org/project/pytesseract/)
 - [OpenCV (opencv-python)](https://pypi.org/project/opencv-python/)
 - [NumPy](https://numpy.org/)
 - [Pillow](https://pillow.readthedocs.io/)
-- [Groq](#) (Language model API client)
+- [Groq](#) (API client for AI language models)
 - [pyttsx3](https://pypi.org/project/pyttsx3/)
 - [SpeechRecognition](https://pypi.org/project/SpeechRecognition/)
 - [python-dotenv](https://pypi.org/project/python-dotenv/)

 ## License

 This project is free to use.

 ## Additional Information
-- **TTS and Voice Recognition:** The application leverages text-to-speech and voice recognition modules.
-In case of any loading or processing issues, make sure that microphone and audio configurations are correctly set up.
+- **Settings & Customization:** Adjust AI model, creativity (temperature), and maximum response length from the sidebar.
+- **System Info:** View live system status including TTS, OCR, and voice recognition readiness.
-- **Support:** For more details or troubleshooting, please refer to the code comments within [main.py](c:\Users\MR\OneDrive\Desktop\AI_assistant\main.py).
+- **Support:** For further details or troubleshooting, refer to inline comments in the [main.py](c:\Users\MR\OneDrive\Desktop\AI_assistant\main.py) file.

-Enjoy using the AI Voice Assistant!
+Enjoy using AI Assistant Pro!